gjone124/se_project_express/README.md

 Added During Sprint 13

-- jsonwebtoken
+- jsonwebtoken (used for authentication & authorization)
-- bcryptjs
+- bcryptjs (securely hashes passwords)
-- cors
+- cors (allows / restricts web applications from making requests to domains other than their own)

 Added During Sprint 15

 - celebrate (enables Joi validation as middleware)
 - winston (enables developer to understand why error occurs for user if we don't have access to their computer)
 - express-winston
+- dotenv (helps keep passwords & API tokens secure)
+- express-rate-limit (limits requests to server)
+- helmet (protects against security vulnerabilities)

 ## Link to Front End Application of This Project